zulip/zulip/docs/production/export-and-import.md

   * Backups must be restored on a server running the same Zulip version (most precisely, one where `manage.py showmigrations` has the same output).
-  * Backups must be restored on a server running the same Postgres version.
+  * Backups must be restored on a server running the same PostgreSQL version.
   * Backups aren't useful for migrating organizations between self-hosting and Zulip Cloud (which may require renumbering all